wch/r-source/tools/tracing-demo/README.md

 In practice, this means the semantic event stream is shared, while probe plumbing and privilege/runtime constraints differ by platform.

+## Scale Guidance: Local Analysis vs Observability Backend

+Use the same `rtrace` probe contract for both lanes, but choose the lane based on scale.

+- Small scale (developer workstation, targeted experiments): local log files plus R-native reports (`summary.csv`, heatmaps, annotated PDF) are fast to iterate on and excellent for deep analysis.
+- Larger scale (many runs, many hosts, longer retention windows): stream probe events to a dedicated telemetry backend (for example OpenTelemetry collector + Jaeger UI) instead of relying only on local disk logs.

+Recommended operating model:

+- Keep R report generation as the canonical reproducible analysis artifact.
+- Add OTel export for interactive tracing and fleet-scale observability.
+- Treat Jaeger and R as complementary tools: Jaeger for live trace navigation, R for cross-run statistical analysis and publication-quality visualizations.

 ## DTrace vs bpftrace Differences

 | Topic | macOS harness | Linux harness |